wbaid/securedrop/docs/hardware.rst

 Tails USBs
 ^^^^^^^^^^

-.. note:: Tails no longer supports 32-bit computers.
-	Please see the note in the `Workstations`_ section for more details.

 We *strongly recommend* getting USB 3.0-compatible drives to run Tails from.
 The transfer speeds are significantly faster than USB 2.0, which means a live operating system booting from one will be much faster and